segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/voucherify/index.md

 > (delete after reading) Include a 1-2 sentence introduction to your company and the value it provides to customers - updating the name and hyperlink.
 Please leave the utm string unchanged.

-[Voucherify](https://voucherify.io/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners) helps developers integrate digital promotions across any marketing channel or customer touchpoint, eventually giving full control over campaigns back to the marketing team.
+[Voucherify](https://voucherify.io/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners) is an API-first Promotion Engine for growth teams.
+With Voucherify, marketers can run dynamic and personalized promotions and loyalty programs without the involvement of the development team.
+Run CDP-powered coupons, discounts, referrals, loyalty programs, gift cards, cashback, bundles, and more.
 The integration works in outbound and inbound models allowing brands to use Voucherify as both the Destination and Source of customer data.

 This is an [Event Cloud Source](https://segment.com/docs/sources/#event-cloud-sources) which can not only export data into your Segment warehouse, but they can also federate the exported data into your other enabled Segment Destinations.